allgreed/hs3pl/README.md

     url = "/page/PAGENAME.md"
 ```

-Where WEIGHT is an integer from 2 to 999 that describes item order (ascending from the left)
+Where WEIGHT is an integer from 2 to 999 that describes items order (ascending from the left)

 <!-- 1.
 Run the build system in development mode